SPARC-Auburn/Lab-Assistant/CONTRIBUTING.md

 ## Contributing

-For those who would like to help in growing this repository, here are some guidelines on how to get started.
+For those who would like to help in developing the Lab-Assistnat repository, here are some guidelines on how to get started.

 ### 1. Where do I go from here?